Farm Stress and Suicide Prevention Trainings

 Removing mental health stigma and empowering recovery builds stronger communities and ultimately can save lives.
 We offer three different types of workshops that can be offered online or in person.

 Mental Health First Aid (MHFA) and Question-Persuade-Refer (QPR) Suicide Prevention training courses teach individuals how to spot the signs of someone experiencing a mental health crisis and the steps to seek help.
 The Rural Resilience: Farm Stress Training participants learn to recognize the signs and symptoms of stress and suicide, ways to effectively communicate with people under stress, and how to reduce stigma related to mental health concerns.
-If you are interested in attending any of the workshops, please contact us.
-Also, check our calendar page for offerings.
+If you are interested in attending the workshops, please visit our training page.

 Military Veteran in Agriculture Peer Network

 Military veterans are entering into agricultural professionals in increasing numbers.
 Due to this trend, the USDA started tracking data of military veteran-owned farms for the first time in 2017.
 Reacclimating to civilian life has unique challenges for many servicemen and women.
 We conduct targeted outreach to military veteran farmers across Georgia and will attend community functions and veteran events to share FRSAN /mental health resources.
 We will be hiring a Military Veteran Agricultural Coordinator soon.
 Check our About page for more information on the position.